Power BI Tutorial for Beginners

 Power BI gateways let you connect with SQL Server databases, Analytical Services, and many other data sources to your dashboard in Power BI and reporting portals, embed Power BI reports and dashboards to give you a unified experience.
 The image below shows Power BI’s general workflow.

-Workflow - Power BI Tutorial - EdurekaNow that we have understood what Power BI is, let us try and understand its important components in the next topic of this Power BI tutorial.
+Workflow - Power BI Tutorial - EdurekaNow that we have understood what Power BI is, let us try and understand its important components in the next topic of this Power BI tutorial for beginners.

 Components Of Power BI